Horizontal-org/Tella-iOS/README.md

 ## Translating the app <a id="translating"></a>

-Tella is currently available in [17 languages](https://tella-app.org/translating-tella).
+Tella is currently available in [more than 20 languages](https://tella-app.org/translating-tella).
 We are always looking to translate Tella into more languages.

 If you are interested in adding a new language, or if you noticed a mistake or a missing translation, you can join [follow our contributing guidelines](https://tella-app.org/translating-tella/#how-do-i-become-a-translator).